Sha-Lab/Sha-Lab.github.io/_pubs/2018-10-16-Cross-Modal_and_Hierarchical_Modeling_of_Video_and_Text.md

 ---
 title: "Cross-Modal and Hierarchical Modeling of Video and Text"
-author: "Bowen Zhang, Hexiang Hu, Fei Sha"
+author: "Bowen Zhang*, Hexiang Hu*, Fei Sha"
 link: "https://arxiv.org/pdf/1810.07212"
 date: 2018/10/16
 abstract: "Visual data and text data are composed of information at